Connecticut Leads the Nation in Teacher Workforce Innovation.

 The best insurance policy is full funding.
 Connecticut lawmakers must fully fund our schools so layoffs become rare, not routine.
 But when budget cuts are unavoidable, modernized layoff policies ensure we don't lose the teachers students need most.

 So, what does modernization look like?
 Seniority matters—but it shouldn't be the only factor when making difficult layoff decisions.
-Districts should consider multiple factors, such as teacher effectiveness, shortage areas, high-need schools, and years of service, so that no single measure determines a teacher's fate.
+Districts should consider multiple factors, such as shortage areas, high-need schools, teacher effectiveness, and years of service, so that no single measure determines a teacher's fate.

 This concept isn't new, as nearly half of U.S. states already do this.
 So do Connecticut districts like Vernon and Danbury.